sentimony/sentimony-jekyll/_posts/releases/2014-02-10-psyfactor-retro-scientific.md

 link_googleplay: https://play.google.com/music/m/Bx5rmwodk5salgssbcdspzkhdl4?t=Psyfactor_Retro_Scientific
 link_ektoplazm:
 link_discogs: https://www.discogs.com/master/656758
-written_by: <a href="/artist/psyfactor/">Psyfactor</a>
+written_by: <a href='/artist/psyfactor/'>Psyfactor</a>
 compiled_by:
 artwork_by: Ader
-mastered_by: <a href="http://overdreamstudio.com" target="_blank" rel="noopener">Makus @ Overdream Studio</a>
+mastered_by: <a href='http://overdreamstudio.com" target="_blank" rel="noopener'>Makus @ Overdream Studio</a>
 ---

-Sentimony Records presents its new release «Retro Scientific» - the newest creation of electron-synthetic Bachelor of Science, mushroom-innovator laureate and a pride of Russian psychedelic scene - <a href="/artist/psyfactor/">Psyfactor</a>.
+Sentimony Records presents its new release «Retro Scientific» - the newest creation of electron-synthetic Bachelor of Science, mushroom-innovator laureate and a pride of Russian psychedelic scene - <a href='/artist/psyfactor/'>Psyfactor</a>.

 During this time he wrote at the strange silvery discs something special.
 You should have a laser to read them!
 This is a retro science.
 It studies the theory of electronic experimentation and broken beats.
 If something goes wrong, it can hurt the whole world.
 No matter how real it is.